 But before that, there’s another international football extravaganza to look forward to: Soccer Aid, one of the biggest fundraising events in sport.

-The event, which has run every second year since 2006, sees an England team take on the Rest of the World, with both squads comprised of a mixture of celebrities and footballing greats all in the name of charity.
+The biennial match, which has run since 2006, sees an England team take on the Rest of the World, with both squads comprised of a mixture of celebrities and footballing and sporting greats, all in the name of charity.

 This year’s match is scheduled for Sunday 10th June, just four days before the World Cup kicks off.
 What better way could there be of getting into the football spirit before the big tournament gets underway?